wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 **Method for dividing the traffic into left and right**

 In the test case the traffic was  evenly divided in each direction.
 It was possible to total the in each direction, for each data set.
-The method is show in cell G62, was to sum the 1s in the left / right direction column G, then take this value from the total number of vehicles.
+The method is show in cell G62, was to sum the 1s in the left / right direction column G, then take this value from the total number of vehicles to obtain the number travelling from left to right, and marked with "0".

-Into Town R to L =SUM(G10:G60)
+ **Into Town R to L** =SUM(G10:G60)
-Out of Town L to R ==((COUNT(G10:G60)-G62))
+ **Out of Town L to R** ==((COUNT(G10:G60)-G62))

 In order to produce separate charts for each direction,